GIC2019/FactChecker/README.md

    ​	> python generate_corpus.py

- After the four steps you can get 164 corpus files, each file is in size 45MB, and all files are stored in the subfolder ".\FactChecker\Code\\Corpus_Generator\Corpus".
+ After the four steps you can get 164 corpus files, each file is in size 45MB.
+All files are stored in the subfolder ".\FactChecker\Code\\Corpus_Generator\Corpus".